the-turing-way/the-turing-way/chapters/reproducible_environments.md

 - A) Using the older version of package C forever and not benefiting from updates and bugfixes in later versions.
 - B) Installing the updated version of the package and hoping that it doesn't impact Project One.
 - C) Installing the updated version of the package for use in Project Two then uninstalling it and reinstalling the old one whenever they need to do work on Project One.
-This would be extremely annoying, and risks being forgotten.
+This would be extremely annoying, and is a step that risks being forgotten.

 All of these options are extremely poor, hence the utility of Conda for creating distinct environments which can be easily swapped between.